 Today, animal research is a multi-billion dollar industry, encompassing the pharmaceutical and chemical industries, universities and government bodies.
 There is also a significant industry providing support services in relation to animal research, including animal breeding, food supply, cage manufacture, etc.

 Research and teaching using animals cover wide areas of activity.
 The public perception that animal-based research primarily takes place in the field of medicine is false.
 Animal-based research is widely used in agriculture and ‘basic’ scientific research in relation to which the argument ‘animal research saves (human) lives’ does not apply.
-Find out more about the types of research involving animals.

 Animals in teaching